 ABOUT AMANDA KOCH

-My name is Amanda, and I'm a Texas born and raised girl (or middle aged woman) living in Alaska.
-My husband is a pilot in the Air Force, and he is currently stationed at Joint Base Elmendorf Richardson in Anchorage.
-We have two boys — 12 and 4.
-They are the quintessential military kids — always up for every new adventures and quick to adjust to new environments.
-I wish I could me more like my kids!
-Aside from the mom and wife gig, I am a Pilates Master Trainer, Nutritional Therapy Consultant, and Director with Beautycounter.
-I also own a business and blog by the name of My Well Balanced Life.
-I help busy women establish well balanced lives of their own through real food, healthy movement, and safer products.
-I wear a lot of hats (literally and figuratively), so I just do my best to keep us all healthy and well with this crazy, chaotic military life that we live.
+Amanda is a Texas born and raised girl (or middle aged woman) living in Alaska.
+Her husband is a pilot in the Air Force, and he is currently stationed at Joint Base Elmendorf Richardson in Anchorage where they are raising their two boys — 12 and 4.
+Aside from the mom and wife gig, Amanda is a Pilates Master Trainer, Nutritional Therapy Consultant, and Director with Beautycounter.
+She is also the founder of My Well Balanced Life, where she helps busy women establish well-balanced lives of their own through real food, healthy movement, and safer products.